risk-first/website/introduction/Software-Project-Scenario.md

 ## Goal In Mind

-Let's consider a project that's in production, and has paying clients using it.

 How should we decide how to spend our time today?

 What actions should we take?
 (In [Scrum](Agile) terminology, what is our _Sprint Goal_?).